A calculus for flow categories: The Chang spaces

+With this we can recover the main classification result of \cite{Chang}, but only up to stable homotopy.

+\begin{corollary} Every width 2 finite CW complex whose reduced homology is supported in degree $\geq 4$ is stably homotopy equivalent to one of the form $X_1\vee X_2\vee \dots\vee X_N$, where each $X_i$ is a Chang space, and this decomposition is unique up to permutation. \end{corollary}

+\begin{proof} Given such a CW complex $X$, obtain a framed flow category $\cC$ as in Proposition \ref{prop:CWisflow}.
+Now apply Theorem \ref{thm:chang} so that $\cC$ is in Chang form.
+This provides a stable homotopy equivalence from $X$ to $X_1\vee X_2\vee \dots\vee X_N$, where each $X_i$ is a Chang space.

-\begin{remark} The uniqueness of the various homotopy types which arise from the collection of Chang flow categories can alternatively be derived from kernels and ranks of the second Steenrod squares and various Bockstein homomorphisms, as in \cite[\S 4]{LipSarSq}.
-We omit the details. \end{remark}
+Finally, we do not need to reference \cite{Chang} to obtain the uniqueness of the various stable homotopy types which arise from the collection of Chang flow categories.
+This can alternatively be derived from kernels and ranks of the second Steenrod squares and various Bockstein homomorphisms, as described in \cite[\S 4]{LipSarSq}. \end{proof}